mcwhittemore/git-hook-modules/README.md

 ## Loop a script into the git hook process

-Add an executable command to the `Hookfile` under the hook you want to trigger the script.
+Add an executable command to the `.githooks` under the hook you want to trigger the script.
 The order of these scripts determins the order that they are run when the hook is trigged by git.
 On [hooks that can be stopped by a non-zero exit]() a non-zero stop will exicution stream.

 ```
 post-commit: